nibedita6302/Online_Grocery_Store_App/README.md

-# Online Grocery Store App
+# Online Grocery Store Web-App
 Developed a web application for an Online Grocery Store, offering operations for both administrators and customers, ensuring a user-friendly experience and efficient management of inventory, orders, customer interactions and offer management.

 ### Open terminal or cmd.